 The Best Chocolate Mayonnaise Cake: If you’re looking for a rich, moist cake, loaded with flavor, you’ve come to the right place.
 This Old Fashioned Chocolate Mayonnaise cake is a southern favorite guaranteed to please everyone on your guest list.
 And this yummy recipe takes things a step further, adding a rich chocolate frosting with mayonnaise in it, as well!

-Pineapple Upside Down Cake from a Box Mix: It’s so easy to turn a yellow cake mix into this easy Pineapple Upside Down Cake!
+Pineapple Upside Down Cake from a Box Mix: It’s so easy to turn a yellow cake mix into this simple Pineapple Upside Down Cake!
 One can of sliced pineapple rings, 1 cup of brown sugar, some maraschino cherries, and the usual ingredients for a boxed cake mix. . .and you’re good to go.
 Talk about an easy dessert!

 Italian Cream Cake